Butte, Montana: Industrial expansion

 In the late 19th century, copper was in great demand because of new technologies such as electric power that required the use of copper.
-Three industrial magnates fought for control of Butte's mining wealth.
-These three "Copper Kings" were William A. Clark, Marcus Daly, and F. Augustus Heinze.
+Industrial magnates fought for control of Butte's mining wealth.
+These "Copper Kings" were William A. Clark, Marcus Daly, James Andrew Murray and F. Augustus Heinze.
 The Anaconda Copper Mining Company began in 1881 when Marcus Daly bought a small mine named the Anaconda.
 He was a part-owner, mine manager and engineer of the Alice, a silver mine in Walkerville, a suburb of Butte.
-While working in the Alice, he noticed significant quantities of high grade copper ore.
+While working in the Alice, he noticed significant quantities of high-grade copper ore.
 Daly obtained permission to inspect nearby workings.
-After Daly's employers, the Walker Brothers, refused to buy the Anaconda, Daly sold his interest in the Alice and bought it himself.
-Daly asked George Hearst, San Francisco mining magnate, for additional support.
+After his employers, the Walker Brothers, refused to buy the Anaconda, Daly sold his interest in the Alice and bought it himself.
+He asked San Francisco mining magnate George Hearst for additional support.
 Hearst agreed to buy one-fourth of the new company's stock without visiting the site.
 While mining the silver left in his mine, huge deposits of copper were soon developed and Daly became a copper magnate.
 When surrounding silver mines "played out" and closed, Daly quietly bought up the neighboring mines, forming a mining company.
-Daly built a smelter at Anaconda, Montana (a company town) and connected his smelter to Butte by a railway.
+He built a smelter at Anaconda, Montana (a company town), and connected it to Butte by railway.
 Anaconda Company eventually owned all the mines on Butte Hill.